Karosa B 741

-Karosa B 741 is an articulated urban bus produced by bus manufacturer Karosa from the Czech Republic, in the years of 1991 to 1997.
+Karosa B 741 is an articulated urban bus produced from 1991 to 1997 by bus manufacturer Karosa from the Czech Republic.
 In many towns they replaced Ikarus 280 made in Hungary.
-In production was succeeded by Karosa B 941 in 1997.
+It was succeeded by Karosa B 941 in 1997.

 Construction features

 Karosa B 741 is a model of the Karosa 700 series.
 The B 741 is derived from the Karosa C 744 articulated intercity bus, and also unified with city bus models such as the B 731 and the B 732.
 It is made of two rigid sections linked by a pivoting joint.
 The body is semi-self-supporting with frame and engine with automatic gearbox in the rear part.
 The engine drives only the third C axle, meaning that this articulated bus has a pusher configuration.
 The front axle is independent, middle and rear axles are solid.
 All axles are mounted on air suspension.
 On the right side are four doors (first and last are narrower than middle doors).
 Inside are used leatherette seats, plastic Vogelsitze or Fainsa seats.
 The driver's cab is separated from the rest of the vehicle by a glazed partition.
 In the middle part and in the rear part is room for a pram or wheelchair.
 Original buses produced until 1995 had an open design of turntable, buses delivered in 1996 already have an enclosed design of the turntable as a successor Karosa B 941.